How to deploy PKG apps on macOS devices using Intune

 Review + create

-You can monitor the app deployment from Intune admin center.
-Go to Apps > macOS > click on the application > Overview page will show the status of Installation similar to as shown in below screenshot.
+You can monitor the app deployment from the Intune admin center.
+Go to Apps > macOS > Click on your app deployment > Overview page will show the status of Installation.

-In case of any issues or deployment failures, you can click on Device install status or User install status to know more details about the error description and error code.
+In case of any issues or deployment failures, you can click on Device install status or User install status to know more details about the error.

-How to Uninstall PKG app deployed on macOS using Intune
+Uninstall the PKG app Deployed on macOS using Intune

-If you have deployed PKG app using this method and Install as Managed is selected as Yes.
-Then you can simply add the device in Uninstall assignment section of the deployment and the application will be uninstalled automatically.
+If you have deployed the PKG app using this method and Install as Managed is selected as Yes, you can simply add the device in the Uninstall assignment section of the deployment, and the application will be uninstalled automatically.

 macOS Intune deployment troubleshooting

-If you face any issues with application deployment, you can refer to IntuneMDMDaemon*.log and IntuneMDMAgent*.log files.
-To find out the more information about how to locate these files on macOS device, you can refer to my other blog post: How To Collect Intune Logs From MacOS Device.
+If you encounter problems deploying the application, check the IntuneMDMDaemon*.log and IntuneMDMAgent*.log files for more information.
+For guidance on locating these files on a macOS device, refer to my previous blog post titled How To Collect Intune Logs From a MacOS Device.

 Conclusion